usnistgov/mosaic/source/doc/settingsFile.rst

 	}

 |projname| settings define a new section for each class, with key-value pairs corresponding to class attributes that are set upon initialization.
-This is illustrated below for the stepResponseAnalysis class.
-The *stepResponseAnalysis* section in the settings file holds parameters corresponding to the :class:`~mosaic.stepResponseAnalysis` class.
+This is illustrated below for the adept2State class.
+The *adept2State* section in the settings file holds parameters corresponding to the :class:`~mosaic.adept2State` class.
 Note that that the section name in the settings file is identical to the corresponding class name.
 Three parameters are then defined within the section that control the behavior of the class.

 .. sourcecode:: javascript

 	{
-		"stepResponseAnalysis" : {
+		"adept2State" : {
 			"FitTol"			: "1.e-7",
 			"FitIters"			: "50000",
 			"BlockRejectRatio"		: "0.9"
 		}
 	}

-Finally, :class:`~mosaic.stepResponseAnalysis` is initialized by defining class attributes corresponding to the key-value pairs in the settings file.
+Finally, :class:`~mosaic.adept2State` is initialized by defining class attributes corresponding to the key-value pairs in the settings file.

 .. sourcecode:: python